attilacsontos/Test_3236_01/Thunderbird articles/3_How_to_use_email_encryption_in_Thunderbird.md

 # How to use email encryption in Thunderbird?

-This step-by-step guide shows how to set up email encryption in Thunderbird on a Windows operating system.
-If you are looking for an open-source email client that is feature-rich and provides easy-to-use end-to-end encryption, then Thunderbird can be an excellent choice.

-**Why encrypt emails?**

-Sending emails without encryption is like sending postcards to your loved ones: like it or not, anyone and any system that processes emails can intercept and then read its content.
-Encrypting your emails is like putting your message in an envelope that only the recipient of the email can open.

-For further reading on encryption, cryptography, types of cryptographic algorithms (like symmetric- and asymmetric encryption), digital signatures and related topics, please read the article  [Encryption: the unnoticed law enforcement force in cyberspace](https://www.cybersecurity.lu/tool/encryption-the-unnoticed-law-enforcement-force-in-cyberspace).

-## 1. How to enable end-to-end encryption in Thunderbird?

 To use the OpenPGP feature (end-to-end encryption or E2EE), you must set up a public-private key pair for your email address in Thunderbird.

 Once your account has been created, Thunderbird offers you to enable end-to-end encryption.
 Still, you can make this step anytime you want.
 For security reasons, it is advised to do it as soon as possible.
 Please navigate to the lower left-hand corner of the screen and click on the gear icon (Settings).